donrad64/donrad64/README.md

 - 💬 Ask me about anything :D
 - 📫 How to reach me: message me here
 - 😄 Pronouns: him/his
-- ⚡ Fun fact:I'm a Chelsea FC fan!
+- ⚡ Fun fact: I'm a Chelsea FC fan!
 Come on Blues